-Severe pain in the abdomen forced an 84-year old lady to visit the doctor.
+Severe pain in the abdomen forced an 84-year-old lady to visit the doctor.
 Upon check-up, the doctor diagnosed the symptom as gallstones.
 But, instead of suggesting immediate surgery, he prescribed her medications that would help dissolve the gallstones.
-So, if you observe closely, most of the doctors usually refrain to operation in old age due to a variety of reasons.
+So, if you observe closely, most doctors usually refrain from operations in old age due to a variety of reasons.

 The reasons may vary but according to our observations, these are some of the most common factors.

 Mostly caused due to age, Delirium is when a patient experiences hallucinations, confusion, and other distressing side effects.
 Postoperative delirium is most common in older patients.
 This can affect and even increase the recovery time of patients’ ability to heal post-operation and length of hospitalization.
 Hence, during acute health conditions, doctors reassess the whole situation and then decide whether they should operate on old age patients or not.

 Strength plays a vital role